bulletphysics/bullet3/README.md

 ```
 [--start_demo_name="Demo Name"]     Start with a selected demo
+[--enable_pybullet]                 Build with pybullet Python bindings.
+See also examples/pybullet
+[--enable_openvr]                   Build with VR support for HTC Vive and Oculus Rift using OpenVR
 [--enable_experimental_opencl]      Enable some experimental OpenCL examples
 [--mp4=moviename.mp4]               Create a mp4 movie of the window, requires ffmpeg installed
 [--mouse_move_multiplier=0.400000]  Set the mouse move sensitivity
 [--mouse_wheel_multiplier=0.01]     Set the mouse wheel sensitivity
 [--background_color_red= 0.9]       Set the red component for background color.
-Same for green and blue.
+Same for green and blue
 [--fixed_timestep= 0.0]             Use either a real-time delta time (0.0) or a fixed step size (0.016666)
 ```